globusonline/provision/doc/install.rst

 * `Python <http://www.python.org/>`_ 2.6 or higher.
 If Python is not available on your machine, you can find installation instructions here: http://www.python.org/getit/.
-Take into account that, if you are using a Linux distribution, you should be able to install it using your distribution's package manager (e.g., ``apt-get install python`` on Debian and Ubuntu``).
-If you are using a Mac, Python is included by default; however, if your version is to old, take a look at the following
+Take into account that, if you are using a Linux distribution, you should be able to install it using your distribution's package manager (e.g., ``apt-get install python`` on Debian and Ubuntu).
+If you are using a Mac, Python is included by default; however, if your version is too old, take a look at the following
   instructions: http://www.python.org/getit/mac/
 * `Python Distribute <http://packages.python.org/distribute/>` 0.6.15 or higher.
 As noted above, you can verify if this package is installed by running ``easy_install --version``.
 If it is not